 4. Add a shortened URL to your video

-If you’re running an ad campaign that directs people to a certain website, you’ll want people to remember where they’re supposed to go.
+If you’re running an ad campaign that directs individuals to a certain website, you’ll want people to remember where they’re supposed to go.

 That can be tricky when you’re dealing with a long, long URL.
-But a link shortener can make online destinations a great deal easier to remember.
+But a link shortener can make online destinations easier to remember.
+The idea is that this new, abbreviated link is more effective and memorable to your audience.

-But all the sweet info about it is on a page with a pretty long URL:
+For example, when Facebook launched Lead Ads they put all of the info about the feature on a page with a pretty long URL:

-A long URL like that might not be a problem—except that Facebook is educating people about this new feature through a video.
-And I don’t know about you, but I’d have a rough time remembering this URL after watching a video. 😉
+A long URL like that might not be a problem—except that Facebook educated people about Lead Ads through a video.
+And some might have a rough time remembering this URL after watching a video.

 That’s much easier to remember, and it looks super clean at the end of this video!